SIMPLE - Simulating for People

 SpaceVentilationVolume

-he volume of air that is entering the space in controlled way.
+The volume of air that is entering the space in a controlled way.
 In m3/s

 Output {